athackst/ignition_vs_gazebo/tests/friction/README.md

 Cube8: `mu=1` rotated along the X axis.
 Since only setting mu should set both values, rotation shouldn't matter and the block shouldn't move.

 Cube9: `mu=1` rotated along the X and Y axis.
 Since only setting mu should set both values, rotation shouldn't matter and the block shouldn't move.

+Notably, neither behaved quite how I was expecting.
+In Gazebo, the mu and mu2 arguments acted on the opposite axis as I expected, with the world y frame corresponding to mu and the world x frame corresponding to mu2.
+In Ignition, the mu and mu2 arguments act on the axis that I expected, with x corresponding to mu and y corresponding to mu2.
+However, setting the fdir1 direction to orientations perpendicular to the ramp direction incorrectly makes the box stay on the ramp.